Lydia Darragh

-Lydia Darragh (1729 – December 28, 1789) was an Irish woman said to have crossed British lines during the British occupation of Philadelphia, Pennsylvania during the American Revolutionary War, delivering information to George Washington and the Continental Army that warned them of a pending British attack.
+Lydia Darragh (1729 – December 28, 1789) was an Irishwoman said to have crossed the lines during the British occupation of Philadelphia, Pennsylvania during the American Revolutionary War, delivering information to George Washington and the Continental Army that warned them of a pending British attack.
 Contemporary sources claim Darragh's uncorroborated story is historically unsubstantiated.

 Early life

-Lydia Barrington Darragh was born in 1729 in Dublin, Ireland to John and Mary (Aldridge) Barrington, the youngest child of six.
+Lydia Barrington was born in 1729 in Dublin to John and Mary (Aldridge) Barrington, the youngest child of six.
 On November 2, 1753, she married the family's tutor, William Darragh, the son of a clergyman.
-A few years later, they immigrated to Philadelphia, where William worked as a tutor and Lydia as a midwife.
-She gave birth to nine children, but sadly, four of them died at birth.
-The four children that died were; Hunter, Connor, Caira, and Nora.
-The remaining children were Charles (born 1755), Ann (born 1757), John (born 1763), William (born 1766), and Susannah (born 1768).
-Lydia Barrington was not well educated because her parents did not have enough money for her education.
+A few years later, they emigrated to Philadelphia, where William worked as a tutor and Lydia as a midwife.
+She gave birth to nine children, but sadly, four of them died at birth: Hunter, Connor, Caira, and Nora.
+The surviving children were Charles (born 1755), Ann (born 1757), John (born 1763), William (born 1766), and Susannah (born 1768).

 American Revolutionary War

 As Quakers, the Darraghs were pacifists.
-However, their oldest son Charles served with the 2nd Pennsylvania Regiment of the Continental Army.
+However, their oldest son, Charles, served with the 2nd Pennsylvania Regiment of the Continental Army.

 Lydia's "claim to fame" is saving Washington's army from an ambush at Whitemarsh in December 1777.
 The story was first published in 1827, and was later elaborated on.
-In 1777 the British were occupying Philadelphia.
-Lydia Darragh's house happened to be across the street from General William Howe's headquarters, and the night of December 2, 1777 British officers commandeered one of her rooms for a secret conference.
+In 1777, the British were occupying Philadelphia.
+Lydia Darragh's house happened to be across the street from General William Howe's headquarters, and the night of December 2, 1777, British officers commandeered one of her rooms for a secret conference.
 Lydia eavesdropped on their meeting, learning of their plan to go after Washington's army at Whitemarsh.
 On December 4, she requested and received a pass to leave the city to go Frankford Mill to buy flour.
-Once outside the city, she made her way toward the Continental army at Whitemarsh.
+Once outside the city, she made her way toward the Continental Army at Whitemarsh.
 On the road, she met a friend who happened to be Colonel Thomas Craig from Washington's army.
 Lydia passed the information of the impending British attack through him, got her flour, and headed back to Philadelphia.
 That night the British marched on Whitemarsh; instead of the ambush they had planned, the Continental army was at arms and ready.
 General Howe was forced to return to Philadelphia.